-Cor MPREHENSIN PLAN /E STEVENSON, WA PROGRESS REPORT

-Purpose: Comprehensive Plan.
-This t progress on the Objectives emplate allows the City's depar & Tactics for which they bear il to monitor implementation of the City's tment heads to assess their department's responsibility.
-The Council expects that rior to adoption of the next year's budget.

-Format: least four categories: 1) Tho 2) those in process of bein department has taken no ac or unanticipated action.
-This form contains a space to se that have been completed g completed during the progres tion , and 4) those that have bee b list the Objectives & Tactics fall Plan's Objectives and Tactics will fall into at since the Comprehensive Plan's adoption, is reporting period, 3) those for which the n made obsolete due to some anticipated ing into each category, a space to describe gory, and extra space if necessary.
+COMPREHENSIVE PROGRESS PLAN REPORT Comprehensive Plan Progress Reports allow the City Council to monitor implementation of the City's Purpose: Comprehensive Plan.
+This template allows the City's department heads to assess their department's progress on the Objectives & Tactics for which they bear responsibility.
+The Council expects that reports will be prepared and submitted on an annual basis, prior to adoption of the next year's budget.
+Format: The reporting template anticipates that the Comprehensive Plan's Objectives and Tactics will fall into at least four categories; 1) Those that have been completed since the Comprehensive Plan's adoption, 2) those in process of being completed during the progress reporting period, 3) those for which the department has taken no action, and 4) those that have been made obsolete due to some anticipated or unanticipated action.
+This form contains a space to list the Objectives & Tactics falling into each category, a space to describe why the Objective & Tactics have been listed under that category, and extra space if necessary.
+Department: Year: Completed Objectives/Tactics Description Objectives/Tactics in Process Description No Action Objectives/Tactics Description

-Departm ient: Year:

-Com pleted Objectives/Tactics Description

-1.1

-Obje ectives/Tactics in Process Description

-No A Action Objectives/Tactics Description